Echizen Daffodils

 - Getting There

-- Approximately 70 minutes by car from Fukui IC of Hokuriku Expressway, 60 minutes by car from Sabae IC, 60 minutes by car from Takefu IC, 80 minutes by car from Tsuruga IC *Time varies depending on location.
+- Approximately 70 minutes by car from the Fukui Interchange on the Hokuriku Expressway, approximately 60 minutes from the Sabae Interchange, approximately 60 minutes from the Takefu Interchange, and approximately 80 minutes from the Tsuruga Interchange. *Travel time varies depending on your starting point.

 - Website